revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

   ---

-22.Consider your senior is asking how will you handle errors ,How will you describe the correct usage of error handling in Python?
+22.Consider your Team lead is asking how will you handle errors ,How will you describe the correct usage of error handling in Python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)